project-sunbird/project-sunbird.github.io/pages/features-documentation/concept_selector.md

 ## Overview

-The concept selector ensure that the content is establishes correct channel in the conceptulization structure.
+The concept selector ensure that the content is establishes correct channel in the conceptulization structure

 <table>
   <tr>